-It is also backwards to think that Iraq will use oil as its currency backing / inflation hedge because the reality is oil gets burnt, sold and used up aka depleted.
-There is no magic vault that the oil can remain within, as it has to constantly be sold or used which means every time a barrel goes through this process the currency has since become over-valued.
+It is also backwards to think that Iraq will use oil as the Iraqi currency backing / inflation hedge because the reality is oil gets burnt, sold and used up aka depleted.
+There is no magic vault that the oil is stored, as it has to constantly be sold or used which means every time a barrel goes through this process the currency has since become over-valued.

 For the many dinar holders outside of Iraq, the future remains bleak contrary to what the dinar pampers will tell you.
 The fact that the numbers do not add up should be enough to tell you this get-rich-quick fallacy is just that, a fallacy.

 Baghdad Invest a site focused on bringing a sense of realism to the investors of the Iraqi Dinar.

 This article was written by: Baghdad Invest